 Cheaper functional trainers

-If you want something that costs less but still have the benefits of a functional trainer, there are enough other models on the market to find a great one for about half the price.
+If you want something that costs less but still has the benefits of a functional trainer, there are enough other models on the market to find a great one for about half the price.
 However, while paying less, you’re going to have to give up some of the unique functionality of the FT2.

-A high quality but basic functional trainer will cost $2000 to $3000 so that’s about half the price of the FT2.
-And it’s possible to find a functional trainer with built in smith bar for around $3500 to $4000.
+A high-quality but basic functional trainer will cost $2000 to $3000 so that’s about half the price of the FT2.
+And it’s possible to find a functional trainer with built-in smith bar for around $3500 to $4000.